flexera-public/ui-build-tools/README.md

 Here's the schema of the options, in TypeScript style:

     {
       minify: boolean;          // default: true, whether to minify JavaScript code
       beforeClean: string[];    // tasks that should be run before the clean task
       bundles: {
         name: string;
         dependencies: string[]; // names of other bundles
         root: string;           // folder name containing the bundle
-        dist: boolean;          // whether to output the results to the dist folder instead of the build folder
         angular: boolean;       // default: true, determines if HTML and SVG files should be bundle in Angular pre-cached files
         library: boolean;       // set to true if your bundle is a library
         minify: boolean;        // override global minification setting at the bundle level
-        beforeBuild: string[];  // tasks that should be run before the bundle is built }[],
+        beforeBuild: string[];  // tasks that should be run before the bundle is built
+        assetFolders: string[]; // name of folders to be copied directly
-      run: {  // configure to run a bundle as a web app
+        run: {                  // configure the bundle to run as a web app
-        bundle: string; // name of the bundle to run
           port: number;         // default: 3000
           host: string;         // default: localhost
           https: boolean;       // default: undefined
+          routes: {[route:string]: string}; // maps a route to a local folder
           environments: {       // defines environments to proxy API calls to
             [name: string]: {   // environment name
               [path: string]: string  // relative path to url proxy definitions }
           };
           customHeaders: {      // optional headers to pass to the endpoints
             [name: string]: string
           }
         }
+      }[],
     }

 ## The generated tasks